ceu-lang/ceu/doc/manual/v0.20/docs/040-storage_classes.md

 nature.
 Programs manipulate events through the `await` and `emit` [statements](#TODO).
 An `await` halts the running trail until that event occurs.
-An event occurrence is broadcast to all trails trails awaiting that event, awaking them to resume execution.
+An event occurrence is broadcast to the whole program and awakes trails awaiting that event to resume execution.

-Céu supports external and internal events.
+As described in the [Introduction], Céu supports external and internal events with different behaviors.
-External events are triggered by the [environment](#TODO), while internal events, by the `emit` statement.
-See also [Synchronous execution model] for the differences between external and internal reactions.

 Unlike all other storage classes, the value of an event is ephemeral and does not persist after a reaction terminates.